djcsdy/app-publisher/.github/README.md

 |**Value Default**   ||
 |**Command Line Arg**|*__-cn \| --config-name__*  |

 Use config name.
 Note that the default publishrc file is '.publishrc.*'.
-A config name can dyanimically modify the file used.
+A config name can dynamically modify the file used.
 For example, a config name of 'cst' will yield a search for the following config files:

     .publishrc.cst.json
     .publishrc.cst.js